needle4j/needle4k/src/site/mock-objects.md

 ## Mockito

-Needle has also an mock provider implementation for Mockito.
+**needle4k** has also a mock provider implementation for Mockito.
 Mockito generates Mock objects, where by default the return value of a method is null, an empty collection or the appropriate primitive value.

-Mockito is the default mock provider in **needle4k**.
+**Mockito is the default mock provider in needle4k**.

-The following test illustrates the usage of Mockito with Needle.
+The following test illustrates the usage of Mockito with **needle4k**.

 ```java
 public class AuthenticatorTest